jwunderl/pxt-arcade/docs/courses/csintro1/teacherzone/trimmed-notes/loops/project.md

 Answers **Vary Widely**

 1. Projectiles can be made easily.
 Projectiles are better with random placement and/or velocity.
 Say speech bubbles sometimes get in the way of games.
-Learned
-2. Didn't have a Projectile emit from a sprite - takes time to make it look good.
+2. Didn't have a projectile emit from a sprite - takes time to make it look good.
 Didn't use Ghost since I wanted the overlaps.
-The basic Projectile is very useful in making the game dynamic- especially when used with Random....
+The basic projectile is very useful in making the game dynamic - especially when used with random....

 ### ~